 Criteria Range: C25:C26

-You’ll get the filtered results with weekends like in the picture below.
+You’ll get the filtered results with weekends.

 Download Practice Workbook